-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF HARLOW DISTRICT COUNCIL

-We have audited the financial statements of Harlow District Council for the year ended 31 March 2014 under the Audit Commission Act 1998.
-The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes 1 to 44, the Housing Revenue Account Income and Expenditure Statement and related notes H1 to H14, the Movement on the Housing Revenue Account Statement and Collection Fund and related notes CF1 to CF3.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2013/14.
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF HARLOW DISTRICT COUNCIL the Balance Sheet, the Cash Flow Statement, and the related notes 1 to 44, the Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes H1 to H14, and Collection Fund and the related notes CF1 to CF3.

+Opinion on the Authority's financial statements

+We have audited the financial statements of Harlow District Council for the year ended 31 March 2015 under the Audit Commission Act 1998 (as transitionally saved).
+The Authority financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement,

+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.